anthonybar/cautious-enigma/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-   The input is a text file that should include what day and time it is, the details of the child's spendings and the limit set by the parents.
+   The input is strings/integers which should include what day and time it is, the details of the child's spendings and the limit set by the parents.
+The user will be prompted for what string/integer to input.

    Format: